lxg/l10n/README.md

 ## Using the Translation Tables

-After the .po files have been translated and the translation tables have been generated, you can use them in your code base.
+After the PO files have been translated and the translation tables have been generated, you can use them in your code base.

-### 5. Finally: Getting translated strings in your UI
+### 5. Finally: Getting Translated Strings in Your UI

 At this point you should have generated your JSON translation tables with the catalog manager.
 Assuming you have specified `./l10n/translations.json` as the translation file, you can now load it in your applcation and pass it to the translator.